acollign/netrunner-wiki/Prompts,-Optional-Effects,-and-Delayed-Completion.md

+(I have augmented this with corrections/comments made by @nealterrell while preserving his comments right at the bottom)

 This is mostly written to refresh my memory.
 In applying a fix to Find the Truth whereby we needed to wait for its effect to complete before allowing other effects, I had to make sure its reveal effect was completed before other things in the engine could fire.

 I think this might be of interest as the effects fires a prompt which requires user interaction - and thus fits the delayed completion criteria... but as you will see the passing around the event data happens automatically in the engine without extra code or knowledge from the developer (thankfully!).
 Elsewhere we use the `continue-ability` macro to pass the `eid` (Event ID) around.